Featured Poet: Niama Leslie

 lifting a leg, admiring limbs that should be washed, polished,

-gleaming, but she just don’t have the energy right now, her juju bag
+gleaming, but she just don’t have the energy right now, her

 gone and the wind done took all her stuff.
 Bathin when the water done